 ENERGETICS OF THE OTHERWISE AND THE MATERIAL FORCE OF JUSTICE:

 Diffractive Readings of Walter Benjamin and Quantum Physics

 Tuesday, November 1, at 4:30 p.m.

 Traces of Erasure and the Materiality of Re-membering

 What Flashes Up – Energetics of the Otherwise and the Material Force of Justice

-Philosopher, physicist, and feminist scholar.
-Karen Barad is Professor of Feminist Studies, Philosophy, and History of Consciousness at the University of California at Santa Cruz.
+Philosopher, physicist, and feminist scholar, Karen Barad is Distinguished Professor of Feminist Studies, Philosophy, and History of Consciousness at the University of California at Santa Cruz.
 Barad held a tenured appointment in physics before moving into more interdisciplinary spaces.
 Particularly known for the theory of agential realism, Barad is the author of Meeting the Universe Halfway: Quantum Physics and the Entanglement of Matter and Meaning (Duke University Press, 2007) and numerous articles in the fields of physics, philosophy, science studies, poststructuralist theory, and feminist theory.
 Barad’s research has been supported by the National Science Foundation, the Ford Foundation, the Hughes Foundation, the Irvine Foundation, the Mellon Foundation, the Fulbright Foundation, and the National Endowment for the Humanities.